swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 }
 ```

-With an appropriate initializer we would be able to simplify the above code, therefore reducing boilerplate:
+we would – with an appropriate initializer – be able to simplify the above code, reducing boilerplate as a result:

 ```swift
 struct MyView: View {